bumblebaytuna/BangleApps/apps/hourangle/README.md

 - Go into Bangle.js 2 > Settings > Apps > Hour Angle.
 - Set your location's longitude, both the angle (in degrees) and whether it is East or West.
 The angle is to a resolution of the nearest degree.
 Just round your location's longitude to the nearest degree and the position error on the Bangle.js 2 display will be less than a pixel wide (i.e not noticeable).
 - Set the validity years of your polarscope.
 It is typically a 20-30 year period and normally written/etched into the polarscope view.
 If you do not know the validity years then don't worry, just make a rough estimate based on the age of the mount/star-tracker.
-- The app comes with two clockface views.
-Style 1 is similar to polarscopes for Takahashi, Orion, and Skywatcher equatorial mounts and camera star-trackers.
+- Set the clock-face style to display.
+The app currently comes with two clock-faces.
+Style 1 is similar to polarscopes found in Takahashi, Orion, and Skywatcher equatorial mounts and camera star-trackers.
 Style 2 is similar to the polarscope for a Move Shoot Move camera star-tracker.
 - Ensure your Watch time is correct.
 Do not worry if your watch is set to a different time zone, the app only uses the watch's UTC time signal.
 - Ensure your polarscope is correctly fitted and calibrated to your mount/star-tracker
 - Restart the app and it will draw the clockface and Polaris' position based on your parameters above